 Strong acid cation resins can be used for dealkalization (most commonly in hydrogen form) or for split stream dealkalization.
 However, both methods of dealkalization require the use of hazardous acids to regenerate resin beds, as well as the use of a degassifier to remove carbon-dioxide created during the treatment process.

-Contact WaterProfessionals® for help in designing and manufacturing a custom ion exchange system for your business!
+Contact WaterProfessionals® for help in specifying a custom ion exchange system for your business!